Lez-3f/THU-EDC-STM32tutorial/README.md

 * a simple task:
   */---The two groups cooperate, zigbee pairing and communicating with each other.
 Group A needs to generate a random six-digit number every 3 seconds, send it to the computer serial port and use zigbee to send it to Group B. Group B receives the six-digit random number, inverts the six-digit number and sends it to the computer serial port and sends it to Group A. Group A receives the random number sent by group B and then sends it to the computer serial port. ---/*

+#### Hexagon
+* using pid to control our car
+  * Encoder ranging
+  * JY62 measuring angle

+* a simple task:
+  * Control the car to walk forward/backward in the trajectory of a regular hexagon with a side length of 0.5m